tsujan/Arqiver/README.md

 ## Overview

 Arqiver (by Pedram Pourang, a.k.a.
-Tsu Jan <tsujan2000@gmail.com>) is a simple Qt archive manager as a front-end for libarchive (bsdtar), gzip and 7z.
+Tsu Jan <tsujan2000@gmail.com>) is a simple and lightweight Qt archive manager as a front-end for libarchive (bsdtar), gzip and 7z.
+Not depending on any desktop environment, Arqiver

-Arqiver can extract, create and edit archives that are supported by its back-ends.
-It can open archives by drag-and-drop.
-Its listed items can be viewed separately or dragged and dropped into appropriate applications.
-With 7z, it also supports password protection.
+ * Can extract, create and edit archives supported by its back-ends;
+ * Always extracts an archive containing multiple files into a separate folder and never overwrites existing files without the user's permission;
+ * Can open archives also by drag-and-drop;
+ * Enables users to view its listed items separately or drag and drop them into appropriate applications;
+ * Allows updating of archives which are not opened as "read-only" after their individual files are viewed and modified;
+ * Supports password protection with 7z; and
+ * Has other features which can be found easily when it is actually used.

 Please see [INSTALL](INSTALL) for instructions on compilation, installation and translation!